Ting711/I-Robonator/README.md

 ![image](https://github.com/user-attachments/assets/cc8b1dea-631e-4a87-b89b-82177471547d)

-1. Getting direction: The robot uses the gyro sensor to get the heading direction.
+**1. Getting direction:** The robot uses the gyro sensor to get the heading direction.

 ![image](https://github.com/user-attachments/assets/4ad1d04a-308b-452e-9325-28f53fa1e38a)

-2. Turning: The robot uses the ultrasonic sensor to make sure the timing of turning.
+**2. Turning:** The robot uses the ultrasonic sensor to make sure the timing of turning.
 It will turn with the 90 degrees when the value between the ultrasonic and inner wall exceeds 800mm.

 ![image](https://github.com/user-attachments/assets/111e590a-172d-43b6-978f-9a229f86c901)

-3. Avoid Walls: The robot uses an ultrasonic sensor to maintain the distance between the walls and the robots.
+**3. Avoid Walls:** The robot uses an ultrasonic sensor to maintain the distance between the walls and the robots.
 When the robot gets closer to the inner wall, the steering will do a correction to avoid hitting the wall.

 ## 3.2 Obstacle Challenge